-For most of my adult life I lived in Britain.
-On the surface this seems like a safe place to live but for many years there was always the threat of terrorism.
-In England's case it was from the IRA (Irish Republican Army).
-Now the threat comes from other places including 'home grown terrorists'.
-I am not going to speak of politics and the reasons behind the bombs, I am going to help you as an individual stay safe by giving you advice on things to look out for.
+For most of my adult life, I lived in Britain.
+On the surface, this seems like a safe place to live, but there was always the threat of terrorism for many years.
+In England's case, it was from the IRA (Irish Republican Army).
+Now the danger comes from other places, including 'homegrown terrorists'.
+I am not going to speak of politics and the reasons behind the bombs, I will help you as an individual stay safe by giving you advice on things to look out for.

-By being alert and having an action plan, you can carry on your life as normal whilst keeping you and your family safe.
+By being alert and having an action plan, you can carry on your life as normal while keeping yourself and your family safe.

 Bombs in trash cans

 This is an obvious place to put a bomb.
 Who looks for anything suspicious in a trash can?
 No one!
 When I was in England, I went to the Opening of Parliament which the Queen of England attends.
 The security in London was extreme and one of the things the police did, was seal all the public trash cans.
 This ensured that no bomb could be placed inside without detection.
 It is much easier to clean up the small amount of trash after the event is over.

 You may have heard announcements in the airports about not leaving your bag or cases unattended.
 The reason of course is the threat of a bomb.
 In Britain, this level of security is always expected in stores, restaurants and railways stations as well.
 In fact, anywhere where there are people there are normally signs posted to be aware of unaccompanied bags.

 If you see one, tell a member of staff in whichever premises you are in.
 If you are on the street, telephone the police from a safe distance.

 In England I worked at a retail outlet where I was a store trainer.
 One of the areas I would instruct managers in was what to do if there was a potential threat such as an explosive device.
 They would evacuate the store through one of the many fire exits that were away from the suspected device.